Inspire Brands

-Inspire Brands, Inc. is an American holding company and the owner and franchisor of the Arby's, Buffalo Wild Wings, Sonic Drive-In, Jimmy John's, Mister Donut, Dunkin' Donuts and Baskin-Robbins restaurant chains.
-Inspire operates Support Centers in Atlanta, Oklahoma City, Champaign, Minneapolis, and Canton, Massachusetts.
-Inspire Brands is majority-owned by affiliates of Roark Capital Group.
+Inspire Brands LLC is an American fast-food restaurant franchise company.
+Backed by Roark Capital Group, it owns the Arby's, Buffalo Wild Wings, Sonic Drive-In, Jimmy John's, Dunkin' Donuts, and Baskin-Robbins chains, which have a combined 33,000 locations and US$32.6 billion in system sales.
+It is one of the largest fast food corporations in the World.

 History

 Inspire Brands was formed when Arby's Restaurant Group merged with Buffalo Wild Wings on February 5, 2018.
 Buffalo Wild Wings also owned the Rusty Taco chain.
 Arby's CEO Paul Brown was selected to continue as Inspire Brands CEO.
 Brown expected that Inspire would acquire additional chains in different segments.
 He plans to structure the company similar to Hilton Hotels & Resorts.
 Co-owner The Wendy's Company's stake was reduced from 18.5% to 12.3% due to the infusion of capital from Roark Capital to fund the purchase.
 In September 2018, Inspire had the 27-location R Taco reverted to the Rusty Taco name.

 On August 16, 2018, The Wendy's Company announced that it sold its 12.3% stake in Inspire Brands back to the company for $450 million, which included a 38% premium over the stake's most recent valuation.
 On August 28, 2018, Georgia Governor Nathan Deal announced that Inspire was moving its headquarters to Sandy Springs, Georgia in 2019.

-Inspire Brands on September 25, 2018 announced that it was buying Oklahoma City-based Sonic Drive-In for $2.3 billion.
+Inspire Brands on September 25, 2018, announced that it was buying Oklahoma City-based Sonic Drive-In for $2.3 billion.
 The acquisition was completed on December 7, 2018.

 Inspire Brands announced that it was buying Jimmy John's on September 25, 2019.
 The deal closed on October 18, 2019.